lreccoling2024submission/Hard-Negative-OOS-ChatGPT/README.md

 Additional Data (Note: the three tables were the only content in the respository edited after submission):

-Performance comparison between OOS data with the INS data of a BERT model
+Performance comparison between OOS data with the INS data of a BERT model (table 3. in the paper)

 |  Dataset  | AUROC General OOS | AUROC HN OOS | AUPR General OOS | AUPR HN OOS | FPR95 General OOS | FPR95 HN OOS |
 |-----------|-------------------|--------------|------------------|-------------|-------------------|--------------|